Gardimy/finish_mobile_version/README.md

 # Finish Mobile Version
-A Microverse exercise to finish the mobile version
+A Microverse exercise to finish the mobile version by adding the contact form
 <a name="readme-top"></a>

 <div align="center">